 If you’ve never lifted weights before, start small, and take it easy.
-Lift those 2-pound weights for a couple of weeks, and try to do two 10-rep sessions.
+Lift light weights for a couple of weeks, and try to do three sessions of eight repetitions each.
 Then, once you’re comfortable with that weight, increase it by a pound or two.

 Contrary to popular belief, both men and women can and should do Kegels at least a few times a week.
 Once you learn what muscles to target, doing these exercises is pretty simple.
-But the most important thing to remember is not to tighten your stomach, thighs, or buttocks.
+But the most important thing to remember is to try not to tighten your stomach, thighs, or buttocks during the exercise.

 5. Tai Chi